Adrian Zuckerman (attorney): Zuckerman's connections with Donald Trump and Rudy Giuliani

+Zuckerman has had financial and political ties to prominent Republican figures.
+In 2007, when Rudy Giuliani was seeking the Republican nomination for president, Zuckerman donated $2,300 to his campaign.

+In August 2018, Giuliani wrote a letter to Romania's president claiming that Romania’s National Anticorruption Directorate had "crossed the line of acceptable behavior" and requested amnesty for individuals prosecuted for corruption.
+Giuliani sent the letter at the request of former FBI Director Louis Freeh, as part of a private lobbying engagement through Freeh Group, and was later criticized for contradicting official U.S. State Department policy, which had recently praised Romania's anti-corruption progress.
+This position was not shared by the U.S. government, nor by Ambassador Zuckerman.

-For example, in a speech in October 2020, Ambassador Zuckerman said the following about the Rule of Law, anti-corruption and building a better Romania: "The rule of law is paramount to freedom and democracy.
+In contrast, Ambassador Zuckerman consistently supported Romania’s anti-corruption initiatives and the rule of law.
+For example, in an October 2020 speech, he stated: "The rule of law is paramount to freedom and democracy.
 We cannot backslide on the advances made in Romania to restore respect for the rule of law in the last year.
 The corruption found in the prior government, which resulted in the relaxation of anti-crime laws just to help former PSD leader Dragnea avoid jail will not be countenanced.
-Those who participated and assisted in depriving the Romanian people of the rule of law and engaged in corrupt conduct will not have our support".
+Those who participated and assisted in depriving the Romanian people of the rule of law and engaged in corrupt conduct will not have our support."

-Adrian Zuckerman is also a member of one of Donald Trump’s golf clubs.
+Zuckerman is also known to be a member of one of Donald Trump’s private golf clubs, a connection shared by several Trump-era ambassadorial appointees.

+Controversies

+In 2022, Romanian film producer and businessman Bobby Păunescu presented Mr Zuckerman as the international legal representative to a new real estate development in Cluj, which was never completed.
+He later denied any involvement with the project.